msfchen/deep_learning/basicnn/README.md

 # Basic Neural Networks

-Basic Neural Networks transform an input through one or more hidden layers.
-Every layer is composed of a set of neurons, each of which is fully connected to all neurons in the prior layer.
-The final layer, also fully-connected to prior layer, is the output layer that provides the prediction.
+Basic Neural Networks are composed of an input layer, one or more hidden layers, and an output layer that provides prediction.
+Layers are fully connected, meaning every node (neuron) in one layer is connected to all the nodes in the next layer.

 ## Multiclass Classification